4GeeksAcademy/machine-learning-content/06-ml_algos/naive-bayes.md

 **Advantages:**

-Naive Bayes is a really unique machine learning algorithm because it doesn’t learn through gradient descent mechanism.
+- Naive Bayes is a really unique machine learning algorithm because it doesn’t learn through gradient descent mechanism.
 Instead Naive Bayes calculates its own parameters in a very fast calculation.

-This causes Naive Bayes to be an astonishingly fast machine learning algorithm compared to most of its ML algorithm competition which learn through iterative gradient descent process or distance calculations.
+- This causes Naive Bayes to be an astonishingly fast machine learning algorithm compared to most of its ML algorithm competition which learn through iterative gradient descent process or distance calculations.

--Naive Bayes is commonly used and preferred in suitable classification tasks.
+- Naive Bayes is commonly used and preferred in suitable classification tasks.
 It can be used for binary and multiclass classification.

--Naïve Bayes have very fast training and prediction phases.
+- Naïve Bayes have very fast training and prediction phases.
 Because of its high performance Naive Bayes can be preferred in real time machine learning deployment or as a complimentary model to improve less speedy models in a hybrid solution.

--It is a great choice for text classification problems.
+- It is a great choice for text classification problems.
 It is a popular choice for spam email classification.

--It can be easily trained on small dataset.
+- It can be easily trained on small dataset.
 Some machine learning models will require lots of data for training and perform poorly if it’s not provided.
 Naive Bayes usually performs very well with moderate sizes of training datasets.

--It will produce probability reports which can be very useful if you need them.
+- It will produce probability reports which can be very useful if you need them.
 They don’t just tell target label of a sample but they also tell the probability of the prediction, which gives you increased control on the classification process by allowing or disallowing predictions below a certain probability percentage.

 **Disadvantages:**

--Naïve Bayes algorithm involves the use of the Bayes theorem.
+- Naïve Bayes algorithm involves the use of the Bayes theorem.
 So, it does not work well when we have particular missing values or missing combination of values.

--Naïve Bayes algorithm works well when we have simple categories.
+- Naïve Bayes algorithm works well when we have simple categories.
 But, it does not work well when the relationship between words is important.

 ### Types of Naive Bayes algorithm